socalledsound/nu-scripts/week1/01-intros/w1-v-02-react-key-concepts.md

 So why did React become so popular?

 [VO]
-So, if two of the great reasons to use React are that everybody uses react, and lots of people want to hire people who know it to use it to -- then the next obvious question is, WHY does everybody use React?
-How and why did React become the standard for front end javascript libraries?
+So, one great reason to use React is that there's a lot of demand for React developers and another is, it's a little bit easier to learn, because there are so many React developers.
+But then, the next obvious question is....WHY are there so many React developers and jobs?
 Obviously, being born at facebook helped.
 But why, after it's introduction in 2013, did React so quickly take over the web?

 <!-- [SC]
 (relatively) easy to learn